Finding a practical and useful Christmas gift for a 2 year old can be challenging.

 Another reason I love the Fold n Go Dollhouse from Melissa & Doug is because it does not require batteries or make any sounds.

 This allows for more imaginative play by the child as they have to come up with the sounds and words to go along with the play.

 This dollhouse comes with everything you see in the picture.

-A tool box makes a wonderful gift for a boy or a girl.
+A tool bench makes a wonderful gift for a boy or a girl.